-The massive inflow of refugees in 2015 and the concomitant large acceptance rates have set a whole machinery of new integration measures into motion.
-The government has agreed to put up extra money for integration measures, namely 75 million euros for the integration of refugees: a major share is going into the education system to help refugee children, followed by the creation of housing, the development of welcome centres etc. In addition, 70 million euro have been dedicated to the promotion of labour market integration, be it further education and training or other support measures.
-(Berger et al 2016) In 2017, the budget for refugee integration has been raised by an additional €80 million for schools to help refugee children, also for German language courses.
-For labour market integration of refugees and persons on subsidiary protection another €80 million have been budgeted.
+The massive inflow of refugees in 2015 and the concomitant large acceptance rates set a whole machinery of new integration measures into motion.
+The government agreed to put up extra money for integration measures, namely 75 million euros for the integration of refugees: a major share was directed towards the education system to help refugee children, followed by the creation of housing, the development of welcome centres etc. In addition, 70 million euro were dedicated to the promotion of labour market integration, be it further education and training or other support measures.
+(Berger et al 2016) In 2017, the budget for refugee integration has been raised by an additional 80 million euro for schools to help refugee children, also for German language courses.
+For labour market integration of refugees and persons on subsidiary protection another 80 million euro was budgeted.
+These supplementary budgets were reduced in 2018 and terminated in 2019.

-The general understanding is that the costs of the refugee intake are substantial which can only be mitigated by investing in the refugees and their potentials such that they may help themselves and thereby contribute to economic growth as quickly as possible.
+The general understanding for the supplementary budget was that the costs of the refugee intake were substantial which could only be mitigated by investing in the refugees and their potentials such that they may help themselves and thereby contribute to economic growth as quickly as possible.